Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing/testing.md

     - User has access to an extensive FAQ  that adress their main inquiries to prevent customer inbound
     - User has access to a contact form to contact the `Basic Vits` Team

-* Review product detail
-18. Give my opinion about a certain product and other people review so that I feel reassured about the products that I buy
-    - to be implemented

 ### As a frequent `Basic Vits` shopper, I want to :

 * User Accounts / Purchasing and Check out
-19. Make use of my account to access easily my previous orders so that I can buy a refill of vitamins and supplements in few steps
+18. Make use of my account to access easily my previous orders so that I can buy a refill of vitamins and supplements in few steps
     - User can access to their account and see previous order in details : date , products, quantity, price

 * Sorting and Searching
-20. Have the possibility to assess my vitamins and supplements needs so that I can see if my needs changed and if I need to order different products
+19. Have the possibility to assess my vitamins and supplements needs so that I can see if my needs changed and if I need to order different products
     - User can take a testto determine their healthgoal
     - Once the test submitted, `Basic Vits` team reaches out the user with customized plans and recommendations